 Meth Withdrawal Timeline

-Meth withdrawal symptoms usually appear right away depending on the patient and how long they have been using this drug.
+The meth timeline for withdrawal varies depending on the patient and how long they have been using this drug.
+The heavier the person used crystal meth, the more severe and longer-lasting their symptoms.

 The meth withdrawal timeline is as follows: